-The Company has no income tax expense due to operating losses incurred for the three months ended March 31, 2021 and 2020.
+The Company has no income tax expense due to operating losses incurred for the three and six months ended June 30, 2021 and 2020.
 The Company has provided a valuation allowance for the full amount of the net deferred tax assets as, based on all available evidence, it is considered more likely than not that all the recorded deferred tax assets will not be realized in a future period.

 Realization of the future tax benefits is dependent on may factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
 Under the provisions of the U.S. Internal Revenue Code and Sweden tax law, certain substantial changes in the Company's ownership, including a sale of the Company or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards that could be used annually to offset future taxable income.
 For U.S. and Swedish income tax purposes, the Company has not completed a study to assess whether a change of control has occurred or whether there have been changes of control since the Company's formation due to the complexity and cost associated with such study and because there could be additional changes of control in the future.
-As a result, the Company is not able to estimate the effect of the change in control, if any, on the Company's ability to utilize U.S. or Swedish net operating losses or other tax attribute carryforwards in the future.
-For Swedish income tax purposes, the Company's net operating losses may be subject to limitations in accordance with the country's group contribution restriction laws.
+As a result, the Company is not able to estimate the effect of the change in control, if any, on the Company's ability to utilize U.S. or Swedish net operating losses may be subject to limitations in accordance with the country's group contribution restriction laws.